-While in Washington pursuing your internship, you have the opportunity to enroll in one of two evening seminars that meet on Tuesday/Thursday evenings or Monday/Wednesday evenings from 6:00pm to 8:45pm.
-The featured courses for Summer 2018 are outlined
+While in Washington pursuing your internship, you have the opportunity to enroll in one of two evening seminars that meet on Monday and Thursday evenings evenings from 6:00pm to 8:40pm.
+The featured courses for Summer 2019 are outlined

 Who Will Rule the 21st Century?